cmich-wit/AI-Music-Recommender/README.md

 Created and presented by the Women in Technology (WiT) organization at **Central Michigan University**.
 This project is part of our initiative to **make AI accessible**, **encourage experimentation**, and **inspire innovation** among underrepresented groups in tech.
+We're committed to supporting women in STEM through mentorship, community, and practical learning experiences.